APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Equity and Environmental Justice

 - [CDC Social Vulnerability Index](https://www.atsdr.cdc.gov/place-health/php/svi/index.html) - This dataset uses 15 U.S. census variables to help local officials identify communities that may need support before, during, or after disasters based on their level of social vulnerability.
 Additional Information: [Download](https://www.atsdr.cdc.gov/place-health/php/svi/svi-data-documentation-download.html).
-- [EJ Screen](https://www.epa.gov/ejscreen/understanding-ejscreen-results) - This application uses maps and reports to present three kinds of information: Environmental indicators, demographic indicators and EJ Indexes.
-Additional Information: [Download](https://www.epa.gov/ejscreen/download-ejscreen-data).
+- [EJ Screen](https://screening-tools.com/epa-ejscreen) - This application uses maps and reports to present three kinds of information: Environmental indicators, demographic indicators and EJ Indexes.
+Additional Information: EPA took this link down in 2025, we redirect to Public Environmental Data Partners Website for the time being.
 - [Extreme Heat Dashboard](https://liheap-and-extreme-heat-hhs-acf.hub.arcgis.com/) - This dashboard, developed by the U.S. Department of Health and Human Services Low Income Home Energy Assistance Program (LIHEAP)  can help planners understand extreme heat and energy needs and impacts to vulnerable communities.
 - [H+T Index](https://htaindex.cnt.org/) - The Housing and Transportation (H+T®) Affordability Index provides a comprehensive view of affordability that includes both the cost of housing and the cost of transportation at the neighborhood level.
 Provided by the Center for Neighborhood Technology.
-- [Location Affordability Index](https://www.hudexchange.info/programs/location-affordability-index/) - The Location Affordability Index (LAI) works to close this gap by providing estimates of household housing and transportation costs at the neighborhood level along with constituent data on the built environment and demographics.
+- [Location Affordability Index](https://hudgis-hud.opendata.arcgis.com/datasets/location-affordability-index-v-3) - The Location Affordability Index (LAI) works to close this gap by providing estimates of household housing and transportation costs at the neighborhood level along with constituent data on the built environment and demographics.
 - [Opportunity Atlas](https://www.opportunityatlas.org/) - These [datasets provided by Opportunity Insights](https://opportunityinsights.org/data/?geographic_level=0&topic=0&paper_id=1652#resource-listing) allow you to analyze social mobility and a variety of other outcomes from life expectancy to patent rates by neighborhood, college, parental income level, and racial background.
 - [Mapping Inequality](https://dsl.richmond.edu/panorama/redlining/) - An interactive map that layers georectified Home Owners' Loan Corporation (HOLC) maps onto a modern basemap of the United States.
 These color-coded HOLC maps were a physical embodiment of the real estate practice known as _redlining_.
 Additional Information: License: CC BY-NC-SA 4.0, Geographic Coverage: Major Metropolitan Areas in the Lower 48 US States (1935-1940).
 - [Justice40](https://screeningtool.geoplatform.gov/en/methodology) - The purpose of the tool is to help Federal agencies identify disadvantaged communities that are marginalized, underserved, and overburdened by pollution.
 Combines multiple data sources at the census tract level across eight categories of criteria.
 - [USDOT Equitable Transportation Community Explorer](https://experience.arcgis.com/experience/0920984aa80a4362b8778d779b090723/page/ETC-Explorer---Homepage/) - The U.S. DOT Equitable Transportation Community (ETC) Explorer is an interactive web application that uses 2020 Census Tracts and data, to explore the cumulative burden communities experience, as a result of underinvestment in transportation, in the following five components: Transportation Insecurity, Climate and Disaster Risk Burden, Environmental Burden, Health Vulnerability, and Social Vulnerability.
-- [STEAP](https://maps.dot.gov/fhwa/steap/) - The Screening Tool for Equity Analysis of Projects (STEAP) is a census sampling tool that allows rapid screening of potential project locations anywhere in the United States to support Title VI, environmental justice, and other socioeconomic data analyses.
+- [STEAP](https://www.arcgis.com/home/item.html?id=666efe489ba24b9daabdfad0dec26daf#overview) - The Screening Tool for Equity Analysis of Projects (STEAP) is a census sampling tool that allows rapid screening of potential project locations anywhere in the United States to support Title VI, environmental justice, and other socioeconomic data analyses.
 - [Tree Equity Score](https://www.treeequityscore.org/) - This dataset provides measures how well the critical benefits of urban tree canopy are reaching those who need them most in urbanized areas.
 - [Screening Tools](https://screening-tools.com/) - A project of Public Environmental Data Partners that is archiving and providing federal datasets related to environmental and social vulnerability screening.
 Datasets distributed and screening tools made available through this site include EJ Screen and CDC SVI for example.